Thank you for considering an application

 MEng only

-Students choosing the MEng option spend an additional year studying advanced specialised modules and working on a group project.
-Recent projects have included taking part in the Shell Eco Challenge, designing, building and testing a novel solar collector, and a control-oriented sea wave energy converter.
+Students choosing the MEng option spend an additional year studying advanced specialist modules and working on a group project.

 Please note that all modules are subject to change.